 Unofficial Score Report (optional): Upload to GraduateCAS.

-Applicants must provide a minimum of three letters of recommendation from science faculty showing dedication toward research and biomedical sciences, and mitigating application blemishes.
-Applicants may also choose to submit non-academic recommendations that can speak to your relevant knowledge and/or experience.
+Applicants must provide a minimum of three letters of recommendation from science faculty showing dedication toward research and biomedical sciences and mitigating application blemishes.
+Applicants may also choose to submit non-academic recommendations that can speak to their relevant knowledge and/or experience.
 There is no page limit for these letters.